 The main aim is to raise enough money to buy a pioneering piece of equipment, in Jake’s name, to enable surgeons to distinguish brain tumours from healthy tissue and therefore give the patient a much greater chance of survival & leading a normal life.

-The Foundation are currently donating vital funds to a research programme about the blood-brain barrier called "The Grand Challenge" (further details below), a unique fundraising partnership between Brain Tumour Research and another leading UK charity, The Dr. Hadwen Trust.
-The aim of the challenge was to raise £180 000 to successfully fund a blood-brain research project for the next three years which has been successful.
+The Foundation donated vital funds to a research programme about the blood-brain barrier called "The Grand Challenge" (further details below), a unique fundraising partnership between Brain Tumour Research and another leading UK charity, The Dr. Hadwen Trust for three years.
 Understanding the blood-brain barrier is fundamental in the quest into finding ways to treat brain tumours.

 Charity Number – 1151542